Reliefs and Discounts

 You can get small business rate relief if:

-Registered charities that are using non-domestic premises for the main purpose or objective of the charity can claim 80% relief if certain conditions are met.
+Registered charities that are using non-domestic premises wholly or mainly for the purpose or objective of the charity can claim 80% relief if certain conditions are met.
 The charity must be:

 - A registered charity or trustees for a registered charity, registered with the Charity Commission under Section 4 of the Charities Act 1960; and